GOVERNMENT and HOSPITAL OFFICIALS AROUND THE WORLD CONSPIRE WITH

 UNITED STATES v.
 HAROLD LOUIS ZIMMERMAN.
 First generation Jehovah's Witness and Founder of the NEW HOLLAND MACHINERY COMPANY Abraham Zimmerman's son, Ivan, married into a "Jehovah's Witness" family, and had two sons.
-In 1942, Abe's youngest grandson, Harold Zimmerson, was living in a frat house on the campus of Penn State, where Harold was BMOC as the nation's champion collegiate gymnast.
+In 1942, Abe's youngest grandson, Harold Zimmerman, was living in a frat house on the campus of Penn State, where Harold was BMOC as the nation's champion collegiate gymnast.
 It was not until Harold received his draft notice that Harold took his parent's religion seriously.
 Harold was eventually convicted of draft evasion and given a five year sentence -- of which he served 44 months.
 Abram Zimmerman died while Harold was in "special training" (federal prison) in Ohio.
 Fortunately, the WatchTower Society saw to it that Harold was regularly visited in prison by WatchTower legend Alexander H. Macmillan.
 (It was Mac's visits with Harold Zimmerman from which Mac drew his later tales about imprisoned JWs and "draft-dodging".)
-It was like money in the bank!
+It was like money in the bank for the WatchTower Cult!
 After his release, curiously, Harold Zimmerman and his by-then widowed mother relocated to and "pioneered" in that "isolated territory" known as Washington D.C.
-In 1951, Harold and his new wife were "invited to Gilead".
+In 1951, Harold Zimmerman and his new wife were "invited to Gilead".

 INTERESTINGLY, the Zimmermans were sent to Ethiopia (see early 1950s Ethiopia history re United States), where, rather than preach the WatchTower gospel like all other WatchTower Gilead Missionaries, they were sent to TEACH SCHOOL.
-When the couple's first child was born, which all JWs know gets WatchTower Missionaries sent back to the United States, Harold Zimmerman instead somehow wound up with an exceptional job with the Ethiopian government -- INTERESTINGLY, a job with the Department of Highways that required Harold to travel all over the country, but took little time to actually perform.
+When the couple's first child was born, which all JWs know gets WatchTower Missionaries sent back to the United States, Harold Zimmerman instead somehow wound up with an exceptional job with the Ethiopian government -- INTERESTINGLY, a job with the Department of Highways which required Harold to travel all over the country, but took little time to actually perform.